Eurovision Song Contest 2018: Broadcasts

-Incidents
+Incidents and controversies

 Accusations of cultural appropriation

-Following eventual winner Netta Barzilai's performance of her song "Toy", critics of the song accused Barzilai of culturally appropriating Japanese culture, with several users taking to social media to call the performance "offensive".
+Following eventual winner Netta's performance of her song "Toy", critics of the song accused Netta of appropriating Japanese culture, with several users taking to social media to call the performance "offensive".
 The accusations were made after she wore a kimono and buns, as well as Maneki-nekos being shown during the performance.

-The topic was debated on British morning show Good Morning Britain on 14 May 2018 in response, with television presenters Trisha Goddard and Piers Morgan defending Barzilai by stating that she was simply implementing elements of Japanese culture due to her own appreciation of it.
-English journalist Rebecca Reid disagreed, arguing "It's not a beautiful, loving representation of real Japanese culture.
+The topic was debated on British morning show Good Morning Britain on 14 May 2018 in response, with television presenters Trisha Goddard and Piers Morgan defending Netta by stating that she was simply implementing elements of Japanese culture due to her own appreciation of it.
+English journalist Rebecca Reid disagreed, arguing, "It's not a beautiful, loving representation of real Japanese culture.
 It's a costume".